 Mr. Tessler has been Chairman of the Board and Chief Executive Officer of International Financial Group, Inc., an international merchant banking firm, since 1987.
 He is also Chief Executive Officer and Chairman of the Board of J Net Enterprises, a technology holding company.
 Since March 2001, Mr. Tessler has also been Acting Chief Executive Officer of Jasmine Networks.
 He was Co-Chairman of the Board of Data Broadcasting Corporation, a provider of financial and business information to institutional and individual investors, from June 1992 until May 2000 and Co-Chief Executive Officer from June 1992 until November 29, 1999.
-Mr. Tessler was Chairman of the Board of Enhance Financial Services Group, Inc. from 1986 to February 2001.
 He is also Chairman of the Board of InterWorld Corporation.
 Since January 1997, Mr. Tessler has also served as Chairman of Checking Holdings Corp.
 IV.
-From 1989 to 1996 he was Chairman of the Board of Great Dane Holdings, Inc. He is also a director of Allis-Chalmers Corporation.
+From 1989 to 1996 he was Chairman of the Board of Great Dane Holdings, Inc. He is also a director of Allis- Chalmers Corporation.